rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 (In some places, I'm not allowed to legally disclaim liability.
 If you live in such a place, please ignore this section.)
 (In some scenarios, laws might supersede this policy.
 In those cases, I will still be liable.
 This is the case if there is no plausible interpretation of the law that says I am not liable to you.
 In those cases, I am still liable.)

-Note that in most serious scenarios, the law would supersede this policy.
+In most serious scenarios, the law would supersede this policy.
 I would still be liable in those cases.

 ### COPYRIGHT DISCLAIMER